Czerwionka-Leszczyny: Pre-industrial age

 People have settled in the area of Czerwionka-Leszczyny as early as 8th century BC, as evidenced by a Bronze Age bracelet that was found in Czerwionka and is currently stored in a museum in Gliwice.
 The first written sources mentioning Leszczyny, Liber Fundationis Episcopus Wratislaviensis (book proclaiming the foundation of the Wrocław diocese), dates back to 1305.
 In 1420, a parish was founded in Dębieńsko, and in 1447 Leszczyny parish is mentioned for the first time.
-In the middle ages, the area of modern Czerwionka-Leszczyny belonged to the Kingdom of Poland, next Polish Duchy of Racibórz as a result of the division of Poland into districts in the Middle Ages, and since 1327 was under Czech patronage and became a part of the Holy Roman Empire.
-Since 1526, the area of Czerwionka-Leszczyny belonged to the Habsburg Monarchy.
+In the middle ages, the area of modern Czerwionka-Leszczyny belonged to the Kingdom of Poland, next Polish Duchy of Racibórz as a result of the division of Poland into districts in the Middle Ages, and since 1327 was under Czech suzerainty and became a part of the Holy Roman Empire.
+Since 1526, the area of Czerwionka-Leszczyny belonged to the Habsburg monarchy.
 Following the Silesian Wars, Prussia conquered these territories in 1742.
 In 1818, a new administrative division placed the area of modern Czerwionka-Leszczyny in Rybnik county.